-To prepare for her endeavors, Dr. Ciullo earned a Bachelor of Arts from the University of Illinois at Chicago in 1974, a Master of Arts from Governors State University in 1977, and a doctorate in psychology with high distinction from The School of Professional Psychology at Forest Institute in 1986.
+To prepare for her endeavors, Dr. Ciullo earned a Bachelor of Arts from the University of Illinois at Chicago in 1974, a Master of Arts from Governors State University in 1977, and a doctorate in psychology, with high distinction, from the School of Professional Psychology at the Forest Institute in 1986.
 She furthered her knowledge and professional standing by completing coursework in child and adolescent psychology at the International College of Professional Psychology in 2005.
-Additionally, she joined prominent organizations like the American Psychological Association, the American Association of Suicidology, the Association for Psychological Science, the American Orthopsychiatry Association, and the Illinois Psychological Association.
+Additionally, she joined prominent organizations like the American Psychological Association, the American Association of Suicidology, the Association for Psychological Science, the American Orthopsychiatry Association and the Illinois Psychological Association.

 When Dr. Ciullo has spare time, she enjoys reading, writing, working with the church and volunteering.
 Some causes close to her heart include St. Jude Children’s Research Hospital, Shriners Hospital for Children, the Lurie Children’s Hospital, the Ronald McDonald’s House, People for the Ethical Treatment of Animals (PETA), and Women’s Choice.